kigunoDark/100DaysChallehge-/log.md

 ## Day 5: January 20 2019

 **Today's Progress**: I have worked with back-end and solved some problems which I had.
 Everithing is working right now and I'm so happy.
-I also learnt how to get data from our back-end in my main project.
+I also learned how to get data from our back-end in my main project.

 **Thoughts:** I have a good results today.
 Tomorro I'm going to understand how to work with a mysql db and will make some front-end for my project.